The Nature of Work Is Changing, and So Does Employee Experience: Interview with Brian Kropp from Gartner

 At a time when the labor market is tight and the pool of available workers small, creating such programs to hire and develop talent within the company itself can be a huge boost.
 As McKinsey’s analysts frame it, “Workers across industries must figure out how they can adapt to rapidly changing conditions, and companies have to learn how to match those workers to new roles and activities.”

-The question for us is: how do upskilling and reskilling programs apply to the distributed workforce – for instance, in the case of direct selling?
+The question for us is: how do upskilling and reskilling programs apply to the distributed workforce – for instance, in the case of direct sales training?
 How can such programs be utilized in distributed industries?
 We consider these questions below.

 What Are Upskilling and Reskilling?